simonmichael/hledger_site/src/ledger.md

 For differences, see the detailed [PTA Feature Matrix](https://plaintextaccounting.org/#feature-matrix).

-The [Features](features.md) page introduces hledger's features for new users.
+The [Why hledger ?](why.md) page introduces hledger's features for new users.

 ### Performance differences